cwts-edu/cwts-web/src/content/faculty/en/rev-dr-tsai.md

   - Th.M.
 2009, Dallas Theological Seminary
   - M.S.
 1996, Stanford University
   - B.S.
 1992, University of California, Berkeley
+- **Former Ministries:**
+  - English pastor at Home of Christ Church in Menlo Park
 - **Publications:**
   - PhD Dissertation:
     - _Brothers in Dispute: A Socio-Economic and Legal Analysis of the Litigants in the Church of Corinth._